ericgregory/control-demos/hello-world/README.md

 In addition to the standard elements of a Rust project, the template directory includes the following files and directories:

 - `wit/`: Directory for WebAssembly Interface Type (WIT) packages that define interfaces
-- `manifests/`: Example CRD deployment manifests for Kubernetes clusters with Cosmonic Control

 There is also a GitHub Workflow `hello-world.yml` in the `.github/workflows` directory at the root of `control-demos` that is triggered on release.
-This workflow uses the [`setup-wash` GitHub Action](https://github.com/wasmCloud/setup-wash-action) to build the component and push an OCI artifact to GHCR, then updates the manifest in the `manifests/` subdirectory to reflect the latest version.
+This workflow uses the [`setup-wash` GitHub Action](https://github.com/wasmCloud/setup-wash-action) to build the component and push an OCI artifact to GHCR.
 The workflow should work in your own fork and can be adapted for other Rust-based Wasm components with minimal changes.

 ## Build Dependencies